At this final stage of

 (Pictures coming soon)

-The influent pumping station (IPS) receives the wastewater from the Authority’s collection system.
+The influent pumping station (IPS) receives the wastewater from the Authority’s gravity interceptor system.

 There are two (2) bar screens to remove rags, glass, rocks, and other large debris from the wastewater.

-Then, three (3) influent pumps pressurize the flow to “push it” through the rest of the plant
+Then, three (3) influent pumps pressurize the flow to “push it” to the Headworks Building.

 (Pictures coming soon)